filipefilardi/crunchyroll_filters/README.md

 ## Crawler

-We're following the sitemap in [robots.txt](https://www.crunchyroll.com/robots.txt) to get all public information provided by Crunchyroll and we're limited by that.
+We're following the sitemap in [robots.txt](https://www.crunchyroll.com/robots.txt) to get all public information provided by Crunchyroll in [this notebook](notebooks/crawler_crunchyroll.ipynb).

 ## Web Application